 I had used the original format, but academic documents tend to be written in small text like 10 or 11 pt, which is often too small to read.
 I should have considered using a format that is easier for older patients to read.

 I now feel quite relieved to have finalised all my ethics documents.

 I started working on my ethics application in Week 19 (in May this year), revised it, got ethics clearance, translated it, conducted preliminary fieldwork, amended my research protocol, revised the relevant documents, translated them, had my translations checked by a professional and sent them to the research participants.
-All of this took about eight months, during which time I was also writing my thesis.
-I spent so much time dealing with ethics paperwork in the first year of my PhD.
+All of this took about eight months, meaning that I spent so much time dealing with ethics paperwork in the first year of my PhD.

-On Friday, a new friend of mine, a retired professor, invited me and my partner to his house for dinner.
+On Friday, a new friend of mine invited me and Luca to his house for dinner.
 It was a great pleasure to meet his wife and his friends too.
 The house was full of books, crammed into tall bookshelves in rooms and corridors.
-(I am the opposite: 98% of my books and papers are on my iPad and Kindle.)
-I was so impressed with his wife’s home cooking – a three-course meal, followed by cheese, apple crumble, chocolate and decaffeinated coffee.
-Their hosting was just perfect and we really enjoyed it.
+I was so impressed with his wife’s home cooking, a three-course meal followed by cheese, apple crumble, chocolate and decaffeinated coffee.
+Their hosting was perfect and we really enjoyed it!